-Prerequisite: 38.133 or marine strand of 38.154G.
+Prerequisite: 38.133 or 38.166G.

 World fisheries, oceanographic factors and fish populations.
 Biochemistry and microbiology of growth, culture, harvesting and post-harvest handling.
 Cultivation of fish moluscs, crustacea - modern and traditional methods.
 Biochemistry and microbiology of marine products in relation to freezing and preservation by the use of heat, chemicals and fermentation, quality control parameters and fish inspection.
 Role of marine products in world nutrition.
-Possibilities for further exploitation of marine resources.
+Possibilities for further exploitation of marine resources